jesselau76/GPT-Prompts/midjourney-prompt-generator/README.md

 ![Screenshot_20230331_132249](https://user-images.githubusercontent.com/40444824/228998059-1ea482b7-bbb2-48ff-9abe-c9fdf880d392.png)

+#### /rs "[style]"

+- Based on the provided [style], generate 5 random photography scenes suitable for that style and translate them into Chinese.
+- The art style is like:"Qing Dynasty style,Dark Synth,Vaporwave,Prismatic,Sfumato,Impasto,Pentimento, Diffusion, Deconstructivism,Fractal,Filagree,Sgraffito,Ukiyo-e,Encaustic ,Kinetic art,Op art,Aboriginal dot painting,Feng Shui,Wabi Sabi". etc., but the list is not limited to these styles.

 #### /s "[scene]"

 -   Returns 5 prompts, each with [scene] followed by a random selection of an appropriate art style.
 And then translate each to Chinese as well.